 Taft-Hartley Act Overview

-In the midterm elections of 1946, the Republicans gained control of the Senate and the House of Representatives for the first time since 1931.
+In the midterm elections of 1946, Republicans gained control of the Senate and the House of Representatives for the first time since 1931.
 At that time, there was a growing fear of Communist infiltration of labor unions.
 That, coupled with the growth in membership and power of unions and several large-scale strikes, led to an increasingly anti-union climate.
-In 1947, Congress enacted the Labor Management Relations Act, otherwise known as the Taft-Hartley Act, over a veto from President Harry S. Truman.
+In response, in 1947, Congress enacted the Labor Management Relations Act, otherwise known as the Taft-Hartley Act, over a veto from President Harry S. Truman.
 The Taft-Hartley Act repealed significant provisions of the Wagner Act.

 The Scope and Influence of the Taft-Hartley Act